-- 4.13.
+- 4.6.
 Development should aim to protect and enhance existing green/open spaces and the local environment (Objective 1).
 The green and open spaces in Highams Park are highly valued by visitors and those who live and work in the Area.
-Of the green spaces in the Area only Epping Forest is designated as Green Belt.
+Of the green spaces in the Plan Area only Epping Forest is designated as Green Belt.
 It also enjoys protection under the Epping Forest Act of 1878.
 Some other green spaces in the Area carry varying levels of protection.
 Others have none.
-This Plan clarifies those sites it designates as Local Green Spaces. - 4.14.
-In accordance with Objective 1 the Plan recommends adoption of the above Policy GNE1 and the designation of the sites listed therein as "Local Green Spaces". - 4.15.
-The Plan designates Local Green Space as all areas shown in the table and maps in Appendix 2.
-Some of these areas already have a degree of protection under Waltham Forest Core Strategy or national plans and policies but the plan recommends adding an extra layer of protection to these sites given the importance of these sites to local people.
-Justification of the designations by reference to the NPPF is included in Appendix 2. - 4.16.
+This Plan clarifies those sites it designates as Local Green Spaces. - 4.7.
+In accordance with Objective 1 the Plan recommends adoption of the above Policy GNE1 and the designation of the sites listed therein as "Local Green Spaces". - 4.8.
+The Plan designates Local Green Space as all areas shown in the maps in Appendix 2.
+Some of these areas already have a degree of protection under Waltham Forest Core Strategy or national plans and policies but the Plan recommends adding an extra layer of protection to these sites given the importance of these sites to local people.
+Justification of the designations is included in the Evidence Base for the Plan. - 4.9.
+The public open space known as "The Highams Park" is defined in this Policy GNE1 as an area of Local Green Space.
+The reuse, or appropriate redevelopment, of the building in the park (currently known as "Humphry's") shall only be allowed for the improvement of its existing uses as a community hub with community toilets and a café. - 4.10.
+Should Humphry's be demolished and redeveloped, any replacement development should be of a high quality design that enhances the character and respects the history of The Highams Park.
+The development should take into consideration the open character of the wider public space and should not exceed the footprint of the existing building. - 4.11.
 The character of almost all of the Area is of family homes with mature gardens which provide habitat for wildlife and contribute to the amelioration of pollution and the effects of climate change.
 HPPG's consultations showed strong support for protecting such green spaces and open space and resistance to building on gardens.
 Development of Garden sites is addressed in LBWF DM4 and no additional protection is required by this plan.